MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - Tells us the action that was attempted when the action is logged.
 Some examples include attaching a file and presenting more options.

 - **icon_name** - Tells us the name of the icon that is being shown when the action is logged.

+- **origin** – Tells us the origin of the action.
+Possible values are quick_reply and full_screen.

+- **toolbar_type** – Tell us the toolbar type which is presenting on compose page.
+Possible values are compose_actions and formatting.

 #### conversation_view_action